teckel12/vue-pdf/README.md

 vue.js pdf viewer is a package for Vue that enables you to display and view PDF's easily via vue components.

 ## Fork Info
-Fork of [Franck Freiburger's vue-pdf](https://github.com/FranckFreiburger/vue-pdf) which appears to be abandonded.
+Fork of [Franck Freiburger's vue-pdf](https://github.com/FranckFreiburger/vue-pdf) which appears to be abandoned.
 This release fixes a bug which throws the error: "TypeError: Cannot read properties of undefined (reading 'catch')".

 ## Install via NPM/Yarn